top of page

 Offering Support to Affected Employees

-During a restructure, it’s important to recognize the impact this can have on your employees.
+During a restructure, it’s important to recognise the impact this can have on your employees.
 Not only are they facing potential job loss or a significant change in their role, but they may also experience a range of emotions such as anxiety, stress, and sadness.

 By offering support to affected employees, you not only demonstrate compassion and empathy but also potentially help mitigate any negative effects on your remaining employees and overall company culture.